How exactly do you say come here in Italian?

 Bambini, venite qui. È pronta la cena!

-If a simple come here isn’t enough and you need an immediate reaction, you can add subito, meaning at once or right now, to the expression.
+If a simple come here isn’t enough and you need an immediate response, you can add subito, which means at once, immediately or right now.

 Vieni subito qui!

-I’m not obviously giving you the formal alternative for this as it would be very impolite to address any stranger this way (I don’t want this website to teach you things you shouldn’t do!).
-But if you paid close attention to the previous paragraphs, you already have all the elements you need to create this formal alternative on your own… 😉
+I won’t give you the formal alternative for this, of course, because it would be very rude to address a stranger that way (I don’t want this site to teach you things you shouldn’t do!).
+But if you paid attention to the previous paragraphs, you already have all the elements you need to create this formal alternative on your own… ;-).

 Marta, vieni subito qui!
 Vieni qui, ho detto!